2019-20 school year, brought to you by these students.

 Interested in supporting our student team, and sending them into important, impactful careers?
 Sponsor a student or give toward a student fellowship today.

 The aquarium team is responsible for the management of the fish room.
 They feed the fish, clean their tanks and make sure they stay healthy.
 The team also takes care of a handful of other creatures, including turtles, frogs and crayfish.
-On any given day, the team could be laminating fish ID books, running to the store for supplies or cleaning community and classroom aquariums.
+On any given day, the team could be helping prepare classroom lessons about the aquariums, running to the store for supplies or cleaning community and classroom tanks.

 Staff manager: Caitlin Yoder